crandylb/stage2-1/README.txt

-README.txt -- stage2-1 contains 1st version made via simcmp, CRB, Jul 29, 2013
+README.txt -- stage2-1 contains 1st version made via simcmp, CRB, Oct 11, 2013

 The purpose of this directory is to illustrate creation of a first version of stage2 implemented via simcmp.
 Since simcmp is a simple macro processor with